20+ Years Experience

 It’s important to consider these differences, as well as the pros and cons of each method, when deciding which financing option is best suited for your business.

-In general, confidential invoice discounting is more suitable for businesses that prefer to maintain control over their credit management and customer relationships, while confidential invoice discounting factoring may be appropriate for those who need help with credit control and are less concerned about confidentiality.
+In general, confidential invoice discounting suits businesses that want to maintain control over their credit management and customer relationships.

 Control Over Credit Management